Michael Gravgaard

 Michael Julius Gravgaard (born 3 April 1978) is a Danish former professional footballer who played as a centre back.
 He began his career at Randers Freja.
-During his stay at Viborg FF he occasionally played as a forward.
-With Copenhagen he won the league title twice.
+During his stay at Viborg, he occasionally played as a forward.
+With Copenhagen, he won the league title twice.
 His international career took place from August 2005 until September 2007, during which he played 18 matches and scored five goals for the Denmark national team.
-He effectively ended his playing career at FC Nantes in May 2010.
-Despite the fact of having a contract with Nantes until July 2011, his club was not interested to honour the contract, and opted instead in May 2010, to try to file him as "lifetime injured" towards their insurance company.
+He effectively ended his playing career at Nantes in May 2010.
+Despite the fact of having a contract with Nantes until July 2011, the club were not interested to honour the contract, and opted instead in May 2010, to try to file him as "lifetime injured" towards their insurance company.
 When this attempt ultimately got unapproved by the French authorities, and Gravgaard had passed all additional health checks, the club then opted in January 2011, to dismiss him permanently from the club – a half year prematurely.
-Forced by that, Gravgaard announced in January 2011, that he would now end his active playing career for good, and that he would continue – at least for the next half year – to work as a football commentator, pundit and analyst, at the Danish TV channel Canal 9.
+Forced by that, Gravgaard announced in January 2011, that he would now end his active playing career for good, and that he would continue – at least for the next half year – to work as a football commentator, pundit and analyst at the Danish TV channel Canal 9.

 Club career

 Early career

 Born in Spentrup, eight kilometres north of Randers, Gravgaard started his senior career with local club Randers Freja in 1996.
 Initially playing in the lower-league Danish 2nd Division, Gravgaard helped the club win promotion to the 1st Division in 1999.
 He entered the Danish top-flight football relatively late in his career, as he foremost wished to pursue an academic career.
-Only after graduating as an accountant, Gravgaard signed a contract in the top-flight Danish Superliga championship, when he moved to Viborg FF in July 2002.
+Only after graduating as an accountant, Gravgaard signed a contract in the top-flight Danish Superliga championship, when he moved to Viborg in July 2002.

 Viborg

 At Viborg, he established himself as one of the best central defenders in the Superliga, and he was at times used, with relative success, as a striker.
 In his three seasons at Viborg, he appeared in 94 league games for the club and he scored 18 goals.
-In the summer break 2005, Gravgaard moved on to league rivals F.C.
-Copenhagen (FCK), alongside Viborg's goalkeeper Jesper Christiansen.
+In the summer break 2005, Gravgaard moved on to league rivals Copenhagen (FCK), alongside Viborg's goalkeeper Jesper Christiansen.

-FC Copenhagen (FCK)
+Copenhagen (FCK)

 He quickly established himself among the key players of FCK, and due to his heading ability, he soon earned the nickname of "Copenhagen Air Force" among the FCK fans.
-In the January 2007 transfer window, he was linked with a move to the English Premier League, where both Newcastle United and West Ham were rumoured to offer him a contract.
+In the January 2007 transfer window, he was linked with a move to the English Premier League, where both Newcastle United and West Ham United were rumoured to offer him a contract.
 None of the rumours were however converted to a transfer, and so he continued to play for FCK until July 2008.